Altra Industrial Motion Corp. (NASDAQ:AIMC) Shares Bought by Tandem Capital Management Corp ADV

 Altra Industrial Motion Stock Up 0.6 %

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, October 4th.
-Stockholders of record on Friday, September 16th will be issued a dividend of $0.09 per share.
-The ex-dividend date of this dividend is Thursday, September 15th.
-This represents a $0.36 dividend on an annualized basis and a dividend yield of 1.07%.
-Altra Industrial Motion’s dividend payout ratio is currently 128.57%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, October 4th.
+Shareholders of record on Friday, September 16th will be given a $0.09 dividend.
+The ex-dividend date is Thursday, September 15th.
+This represents a $0.36 annualized dividend and a yield of 1.07%.
+Altra Industrial Motion’s dividend payout ratio is presently 128.57%.

-A number of research analysts recently weighed in on the stock.
-Robert W. Baird raised their price target on shares of Altra Industrial Motion from $44.00 to $48.00 in a research note on Friday, July 29th.
-BMO Capital Markets increased their price objective on shares of Altra Industrial Motion from $45.00 to $50.00 in a report on Friday, August 12th.
+A number of analysts have recently issued reports on the stock.
+Loop Capital assumed coverage on shares of Altra Industrial Motion in a report on Thursday, August 25th.
+They set a “buy” rating and a $58.00 price target for the company.
 StockNews.com downgraded shares of Altra Industrial Motion from a “strong-buy” rating to a “buy” rating in a report on Wednesday, September 21st.
-Finally, Loop Capital began coverage on shares of Altra Industrial Motion in a report on Thursday, August 25th.
-They issued a “buy” rating and a $58.00 price objective for the company.
+Robert W. Baird lifted their target price on shares of Altra Industrial Motion from $44.00 to $48.00 in a report on Friday, July 29th.
+Finally, BMO Capital Markets lifted their target price on shares of Altra Industrial Motion from $45.00 to $50.00 in a report on Friday, August 12th.

 About Altra Industrial Motion